Conflict of Interest Policy for Trustees, Officers, and Senior Administrators

 “Covered Person” means the Trustees, Officers, and Senior Administrators of the University and of each University Affiliate.

-“Key Employees” are the persons in a position to exercise substantial influence over the affairs of the University or a University Affiliate, respectively, as described in the Intermediate Sanctions provisions of the Internal Revenue Code.
+“Key Employees” are the persons in a position to exercise substantial influence over the affairs of the University or a University Affiliate, respectively, as referenced in 26 U.S.C. § 4958(F)(1)(A) and further specified in 26 C.F.R. § 53.4958-3(C), (D), and (E), or succeeding provisions to the extent applicable.

 “Officer” means those persons described as officers in the governing documents of the University and of each University Affiliate, respectively.